Lymph nodes

 Note: Epitrochlear in layman's terms means near the elbow or funny bone

-From those links you will also learn that the texture of the nodes is important.
+From the links about lymphadenopathy at the top of this page you will also learn that the texture of the nodes is important.
 For example:

 • Being tender does not differentiate between normal and cancerous.